wustl-pctg/ProWS/README.md

 The script _start-docker.sh_ will start the Docker container and set up the Docker container environment.
-It is strongly recommended that you use this script to start the Docker container.
+It is strongly recommended that you use this script whenever you start the Docker container.

 The script _setup.sh_ should build the modified compiler, the SuperMalloc library, all required Cilk Plus runtimes, and all benchmarks.